Home Experience Design

 What lessons can Contact Centre folks can learn from CX folks?

-I’ve written extensively about what lessons CX folks can learn from Contact Centre folks.
+I’ve written about lessons CX folks can learn from Contact Centre folks.

 Here’s a link to my earlier article: